BANPUMP-team/speckr/README.md

 Using #define SPECKR_ROUNDS 5 passes all randomness tests to the point of plausible deniability.
 The default SPECKR_ROUNDS value is 7 based on the seminal paper.

+IMPORTANT: this is a cipher in counter (CTR) mode.